Travel checklist for short-term mission trips

 - Reserve air travel.

-- Contact the mission office to find out when and where you should arrive and
+- Contact the mission field leaders to determine when and where you should arrive and

 depart.